joaovescudero/realmasteryMatch/README.md

 http://joaovescudero.me:8080/riot

 ##<a name="overview"></a> Overview
 RealMastery Match was created as an entry into Riot's Summer API Challenge.
 It allows you fight against your friends and whoever you want.
-With algoritims and a lot of data, it can calculate how well summoners have played in the last 5 rankeds with a specific champion.
+With algorithms and a lot of data, it can calculate how well summoners have played in the last 5 rankeds with a specific champion.

 ## <a name="start"></a>Getting started